esdras-santos/decentralized_stock_market_ERC1155/README.md

-# decentralized stock market is a project made just for learning purposeof the erc-1155 standard
+# decentralized stock market
+this is a project made just for learning purposeof the erc-1155 standard